antonlindstrom/http_router/README.md

 This is a ulimit problem, increase the ulimit-limit and it should continue to serve requests (and responses).

+GZIP:ed pages will not work, the proxy will not serve the request and curl says:

+    curl: (56) Problem (2) in the Chunked-Encoded data

+This is being worked on.

 ## Future improvements

 * Add logging